Skip to main content

 Runtime Tools

 Skills can declare runtime tools.
 Pioneer validates their declarations and output policies before exposing them.
 Runtime tools can be shell, HTTP, or function-proxy style tools.
 Trust policy can require higher trust for more dangerous runtime classes.
-When a skill tool is accepted, the agent materializes it into a ToolExtensionBundle and adds it to the same tool router as built-in, MCP, and task tools.
+When a skill tool is accepted, including from a composer-selected skill, the agent materializes it into a ToolExtensionBundle and adds it to the same tool router as built-in, MCP, and task tools.
 If policy narrows an output declaration or excludes a tool, the agent logs diagnostics and continues the turn.

 Audit And Health